MarketingPipeline/Simply-Docs/README.md

 ## Example and usage

-You can find the Github Pages hosted demo of [Simple Documentation](https://marketingpipeline.github.io/Simple-Documentation/) here.
+You can find the Github Pages hosted demo of [Simply Docs](https://marketingpipeline.github.io/Simply-Docs/) here.

 To use this template on <b><i>Github Pages</b></i>: